Dr. Alfred Hall Selected for National Science Foundation Fellowship

 This honor certainly reflects Dr. Perkins' impressive career, especially her commitment to literacy, and is another example of the excellence of the faculty in the COE.
 Read more about her appointment here>.

 Dr. Byford interviewed about his book on East Germany and the Cold War

 Dr. Jeff Byford, ICL Professor in Secondary Social Studies Education, was recently interviewed on The Radio GDR podcast about his book Behind the Iron Curtain – A Teacher's Guide to East Germany and Cold War Activities.
 Dr. Byford discussed his fascination with East Germany history, writing the teaching manual and his current research on the Free German Youth, also know as the FDJ, an East German youth movement.
-Listen to the podcast here> or purchase the teacher's guide here>.

 Dr. Andrew Tawfik and UofM team receive NSF grant